This is another in a series of posts about why digital pianos often sound bad in live performance, and what can be done about it.

-This issue has vexed me for years, but I’ve only recently measured it and tracked down what I think is the cause: interference between doubled harmonics when two or more notes are played at the same time.
-The nature of this interference depends on the micro-timing (on the order of milliseconds) between struck notes.
+This issue has vexed me for years, but I’ve only recently measured it and tracked down what I think is the cause: interference between coincident harmonics when two or more notes are played at the same time.
+The nature of this interference (constructive vs. destructive) depends on the micro-timing (on the order of milliseconds) between struck notes.
 Timing at that scale is pretty much impossible for a player to control accurately and consistently; it ends up being somewhat random, which accounts for the inconsistency of the timbral distortion I’ve been hearing.

 The relative phase of the two 522Hz tones depends on the timing of the key strikes, which are never exactly simultaneous.
 The timing difference between in-phase and out-of-phase is half a wave cycle; at 522Hz this is less than 1ms, short enough to be inconsistent in real-life playing.

 This is probably over-simplified, since in reality the doubled harmonics don’t coincide exactly.
 What I would expect, for a piano tuned to A440 in equal temperament, is for the third harmonic of F3 to be at 523.84Hz, with the 2nd harmonic of C4 slightly lower at 523.25Hz.
 Together these form a tone at 523.5Hz whose amplitude beats slowly at a rate of 0.6Hz (hence a period of 1.7s).
 What’s likely happening is this tone starts at different parts of its beating cycle depending on the relative timing of the F3 and C4 key strikes.